FAQs About the nbn™ : Your questions answered

 How fast is the nbn™?

 The speed (bandwidth) of your nbn™ connection will depend on both availability and your subscription package.
-Aussie Broadband currently offers packages with download bandwidths at:
+Aussie Broadband currently offers the following plans to residential customers:

 Not sure which is for you?
 Check out this article on nbn™ speed tiers for more detailed information on the right nbn™ speed and download limit for your household or business.

 Will I be able to get the maximum speed at my premises?